aleksanew/GarbageGroup16/README.md

 ## What is This Garbage?

 This garbage project is a machine vision-based garbage sorter designed to detect and classify garbage materials in real-time.
 It grabs video from your webcam, processes the garbage frames, and uses pre-trained models to spot cardboard garbage, plastic garbage, and metal garbage.
 It's modular, so you can tweak the garbage components without creating more garbage code.
-Perfect for small-scale garbage management, like in your home or office, where garbage accumulates faster than you can say "garbage day"!
+Perfect for small-scale garbage management.

-Why "Small-Modular Garbage Sorter"?
-Because it's small (fits on a Raspberry Pi full of garbage), modular (swap out garbage parts easily), and sorter (sorts your garbage, duh).
-And yes, the name is dumb on purpose—garbage humor at its finest!

 ## Garbage Features